KsaweryKapela/ML_API/README.md

 This project aims to create classification models for the Convertype dataset (https://archive.ics.uci.edu/ml/datasets/Covertype).

+All code to create models can be found in /clf_models directory.
+Trained models be found in /clf_models/models directory.
+Main directory contains API, model evaluation and dockerfile.

+# Models description

 The Heuristic model categorizes input features based on the lowest sum of differences between the input feature and overall means of features from the dataset sample (n=10,000).
 It collects means from three variables and uses them as a features: Elevation, Slope and Horizontal_Distance_To_Roadways.